moj-analytical-services/data-and-analytics-engineering-tech-radar/slides/2024_august/techniques/README.md

 - Most techniques on the radar are relatively mature at this point.
 Radar hasn't changed much.
 - Github as a one-stop shop (favour where appropriate)
+- Pair programming
+  - Great way of onboarding and knowledge sharing

 ---